Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

-# JESD204B-Transport-Layer
+# JESD204B Transport and Data Link Layer

 This is an implementation of JESD204B transport layer written in Verilog.
 The information and design is based off JEDEC JESD204B specification, which can be downloaded from [JEDEC](https://www.jedec.org/sites/default/files/docs/JESD204B.pdf) website.

 ## About JESD204B

 This is a serialized interface between data converters (ADC/DAC) and logic devices (FPGA/ASIC).
 To further understand, this device specification has been divided into layers, including Application Layer, Transport Layer, Data Link Layer and Physical Layer.
-This repository will focus on the Transport Layer and the optional Scramber/Descrambler block in the Data Link Layer.
-Note that, I have another repository on the implementation of 8B/10B Encoder/Decoder, which is part of Data Link Layer section.
+This repository will focus on the Transport Layer, the optional Scramber/Descrambler block and the 8B/10B Encode in the Data Link Layer.
+Note that, there are still more to the Data Link Layer which deals with synchronization and alignment, but those are not discussed here.

 ## JESD204B Transport Layer